Best Fiends boss Andrew Stalbow: When a hit turns into a brand

 GamesBeat: How many people are on the team now?

-Stalbow: Right now we have two offices.
-In Los Angeles we have business development, marketing, data science, finance, and community.
+Stalbow: Right now, we have two offices.
+In Los Angeles, we have business development, marketing, data science, finance, and community.
 It’s about 15 people.
 In Helsinki, where we do content creation, product development, technology, and data science, that’s 60 people right now.
 We keep the teams super small.
 We think that small teams can make a big difference.
-As a company we’re an interesting mix between creative IP builders, marrying that with understanding and learning from the data.
+As a company, we’re an interesting mix between creative IP builders, marrying that with understanding and learning from the data.

 GamesBeat: It seems like the environment in Helsinki is still pretty healthy.
 Lots of activity, lots of companies getting bigger.

-GamesBeat: The stock market seems to think so too.
+GamesBeat: The stock market seems to think so, too.

-Stalbow: You know, I think what the stock market is recognizing, and what the industry is recognizing, is a lot of these titles have longer-term revenue streams attached to them than people perhaps envisioned a few years ago.
-In our first game, we have 2,000 levels in the game now, and about 850 or so on the main map.
+Stalbow: You know, I think what the stock market is recognizing and what the industry is recognizing, is a lot of these titles have longer-term revenue streams attached to them than people perhaps envisioned a few years ago.
+In our first game, we have 2,000 levels in the game now and about 850 or so on the main map.
 We have, on the main map, 170,000 people who’ve finished all of those levels, played all of them, and are waiting for new content at the end of each update cycle.

-What the Nordic stock market and the content community are starting to realize is, with mobile content, it’s free to play, but it behaves more like a subscription business model, in terms of the recurring revenue stream nature of the business.
-Obviously that’s wholly subject to the industry’s ability to have interesting different mechanics, create new and engaging content, but if you can do that there’s an opportunity to create more of a subscription-like business model around it.
+What the Nordic stock market and the content community are starting to realize is, with mobile content, it’s free to play, but it behaves more like a subscription business model in terms of the recurring revenue stream nature of the business.
+Obviously, that’s wholly subject to the industry’s ability to have interesting different mechanics, create new and engaging content, but if you can do that, there’s an opportunity to create more of a subscription-like business model around it.

 GamesBeat: The expansion in Los Angeles, what is that achieving for you?